 There are a ton of great fitness smartwatches out there at varying price points, but the ones that most will consider when comparing against the Garmin Venu 2 will most likely come from Apple, Samsung, Fitbit, and, of course, Garmin itself.

-The Apple Watch Series 6 is arguably the best smartwatch you can buy, but of course, it doesn't work with Android phones.
+The latest Apple Watch Series 7 is arguably the best smartwatch you can buy, but of course, it doesn't work with Android phones.
 Aside from that, it has all of the advanced health tracking capabilities and sensors you could want and features a more premium build and design.
-With the 40mm version starting at $399 and the 44mm version starting at $429, it sits right at the same pricing tier as the Venu 2.
+With the 41mm version starting at $399 and the 45mm version starting at $429, it's very close to the Venu 2's pricing tier.

-Samsung's Galaxy Watch 3 and Galaxy Watch Active 2 are both substantially cheaper than the Venu 2, have similar capabilities, and feature more refined designs.
-It's no wonder that they are among the best smartwatches you can buy for an Android phone.
+Samsung's Galaxy Watch 4 and Galaxy Watch Active 2 are both substantially cheaper than the Venu 2, have similar capabilities, and feature more refined designs.
+So it's no wonder that they are among the best smartwatches you can buy for an Android phone.

 Garmin Venu 2: Should you buy it?